KarelTestSpecial/very-practical-clock/README.md

 # Very Practical Clock

 A simple, clean, and highly customizable clock that opens in a new minimal window.
-Designed to be practical and easy on the eyes, it provides just the information you need with a host of personalization options.
+Designed to be practical and easy on the eyes, it provides the information you need with a host of personalization options.

 ## Usage